Here I go again. I totally forget what day it is and a holiday weekend? Forget about it. They always seem to sneak up on me!

 - Cook the lobster tails in boiling water for 8-10 minutes.
 They will turn red.
 Transfer to a colander and run cold water over the tails.
 When the tails have cooled enough to handle.
 Slice a slit down the tails and remove the meat.
 Place on paper towels and pat dry.

 - Slice the hard boiled eggs in half and scoop out the yolks into a small bowl making sure to wipe off your knife in between cuts.
 This makes for cleaner looking eggs.
 Place each half of the eggs onto an egg plate or a regular plate.

 - Break up the egg yolks with a fork until they become crumbly.
 Add the Worcestershire, mustard, salt, pepper, chives and lemon zest.
 Stir with the fork until well combined.

 - Finely chop one of the lobster tails and add to the eggs along with the mayonnaise and Tabasco if using.
-Combine well with a bowl scrapper until smooth.
+Combine well with a bowl scraper until smooth.
 Reserve the other tail one for garnish.

-- Transfer the egg mixture to a zip lock bag (picture below) and cut a small slit out of one end.
+- Transfer the egg mixture to a ziplock bag (picture below) and cut a small slit out of one end.
 Carefully squeeze the mixture into the prepared eggs.

 - Top with chives, paprika and sliced lobster.

 My grocery store sells frozen lobster tails for $5 a piece.
 That's what I used for this recipe!